WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Some Guy Who Kills People (2011)

-starring: Kevin Corrigan, Barry Bostwick and Karen Black
+Starring: Kevin Corrigan, Barry Bostwick and Karen Black

 It tells the life of Ken Boyd, a recently released loonie who embarks on a life of revenge while juggling his personal life as a loner.
 He works on a malt shop, lives with his mum and spends his free time drawing really good doodles.
 (Sounds sortah like me save that I work fixing TVs over the phone.
 Now I'm intrigued!)

-A few days gone since his release, the people responsible for putting him in the nut house starts to turn up murdered in quite a brutal fashion.
+A few days gone since his release, the people responsible for putting him in the nut house starts to turn up murdered in quite brutal fashion.
 On the case is Sheriff Walt Fuller, whose methods of figuring out these crimes are as estranged as his reactions to them.

-All the while, Ken finds out he has a daughter, who recently just ran away from her mom, Ken's old flame, and step-dad hoping to find a better and more promising life with her mysterious father.
-Now Ken's life begins taking a new turn; with a daughter to take care of, his thirst for vengeance is now at the ritz and Sheriff Fuller, who is seeing his mum, is starting to get suspicious of him.
+All the while, Ken finds out he has a daughter, who recently ran away from her mom, Ken's old flame, and step-dad hoping to find a better and more promising life with her mysterious father.
+Now Ken's days begin taking a new turn; with a daughter to take care of, his thirst for vengeance is now at the ritz and Sheriff Fuller, who is seeing his mum, is starting to get suspicious of him.
 So can Ken fulfill his vengeance, or have a better turn in life instead?

 Other than the wittingly straightforward title, the thing that got my attention from Some Guy Who Kills People was John Landis' involvement as its executive producer, which is more of a presence all over the film.
 It's been a while since I've seen Landis in a horror project and this little number, though directed and produced by an entirely different crew, surely captured something more worthwhile than your average slasher flick.